 Everything's fun and games when you're whipping up cream for chocolate mousse or tackling the Thanksgiving turkey and sides.
 But when that's all done, you must clean up.
 Whether you can’t fit it all in your dishwasher or you’re not fortunate enough to have one, you need a dish-drying rack that’s sized right for your kitchen, drains well, and loads and unloads easily.

-Of course, there's plenty of options to choose from.
+Of course, there are plenty of options to choose from.
 You can go simple and basic, expandable with optional stemware racks, foldable, or an easily storable over-the-sink rack.
 In between are decisions about the material and how many plates exactly you'll need your rack to hold on a regular basis.
 Lastly, make sure to measure your counter space so it'll fit!
 Taking all of that into account and more, our favorite product is the KitchenAid Full-Size Dish Rack.

 From a stainless-steel, tall-walled dish rack to a compact "dish garden," here are the best dish drying racks on the market.

-What We Like: Tall sides accommodate a lot of dishes, warranty offers consumer protection
+What We Love: Tall sides accommodate a lot of dishes, warranty offers consumer protection

-What We Don’t Like: May not drain well in all setups
+What We Don’t Love: May not drain well in all setups

 With sides nearly 7 inches tall, the KitchenAid Full Service Dish Rack offers large capacity dish-drying storage, plus a removable silverware caddy.
 There are 10 slots for dishes with cup storage on one end, and those tall sides let you pile additional items on top.